CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 console.log(y);
 ```

 What will be the output of this code.
-Explain your answer in 50 words or less.
+Explain your answer in 50 words or less. -->

+console.log(x) will be 9 because the variable const set the number 9 and will not change

+console.log(y) will be {x: 10} because y is an object and we can change what is inside the object